 - Avoid touching or playing with your lashes and never rub your eyes.
 This will potentially remove the extensions and irritate your eyes.

-- Know the difference between an infection and allergic reaction.
+- Know the difference between an infection and an allergic reaction.
 Choose a licensed technician, who will know how to avoid infection.
 However, note that even if the glue is not inherently harmful, your skin can still react if you are simply allergic to its components.

 - Do not use waterproof mascara which is hard to remove or an eyelash straightener that tugs on your lashes.
 Straightening Eyelashes won’t be necessary and can damage the extensions or your actual lashes.
 The same goes with an eyelash curler.